Weexuan/Data-Science-Project/README.md

 # SC1015 Mini Project - Heart Disease Analysis & Prediction
-Done by:
-Koh Wee Xuan, Woo Weng Tai, Ryan Teo Liang Wei

 Heart disease is a leading cause of mortality worldwide, our group will be exploring the causes of heart disease and create predictive models to support timely interventions and reduce the associated health burden.

+## Contribution

+Koh Wee Xuan - Exploratory Analysis, Convolutional Neural Network, Decision Tree

+Woo Weng Tai - Data Processing, Exploratory Analysis, Logistic Regression, Exploring Further Machine Learning Techniques

+Ryan Teo Liang Wei - Data Processing, Exploratory Analysis, Logistic Regression, Random Forest

 ## Exploratory Analysis

 For our exploratory analysis, we analyze how some of the variables in the dataset affect an individual’s risk of attaining heart disease in ten years.